 Conforming to ethical research standards and ensuring that your work is not plagiarized, is imperative to the integrity of your research and reputation as a researcher.
-Particularly when publishing, the integrity of your work is also a reflection of your research institution, the journal, the publisher, as well any colleagues, societies, contributors, funders and other parties affiliated with your study.
+Particularly when publishing, the integrity of your work is also a reflection of your research institution, the journal, the publisher, as well any colleagues, societies, contributors, funders and other parties affiliated with your research.

 Committee on Publication Ethics. (n.d.).
 Plagiarism. https://publicationethics.org/category/keywords/plagiarism